 You will receive the reference values – that is, the ranges of values within which your mineral concentrations should ideally be.

-The report provides you with valuable information about magnesium, magnesium deficiency and the other minerals.
+The report provides you with valuable information about zinc, zinc deficiency and the other minerals.
 You will learn how to optimise your diet and supplement intake to improve your zinc levels through clear recommendations.

 What causes a zinc deficiency?

 Theoretically, a zinc deficiency can result from malnutrition, but this is rare in central Europe.
 People who are deficient in zinc often need to increase their zinc intake because their body absorbs too little zinc, they consume a lot of it or they have a special diet.

 A zinc deficiency can be caused, among other things, by very intensive sports, as you thereby release more zinc through sweating.